1MANARMY/web_crawl_scraper/README.md

 # web_crawl_scraper
-A simple web crawler built with Python, I have also added a feature to scrape data off of sites to be stored for later.
+A simple web crawler built with Python, I have also added a feature to scrape data based off of the stock tickers that you enter.
+This will be part of a 3 day challenge.
+Adding front end interface, database, and finalizing with code cleanup..

 Author: Edwin Carrasquillo <ecarra7979@gmail.com>
 Version: 1.0.0
-Python: Version 3
+Python: Version 2.7
-Date: 02/03/2016
+Start Date: 02/03/2016
+End Date: 02/07/2016